-The company concerned is a niche insurer primarily focused in the small and medium sized enterprises (SME) market.
+The company concerned is a niche insurer primarily focused in the small and mediumsized enterprises (SME) market.
 Like other similar insurers, it purchases reinsurance to protect itself against certain risks.
 This assignment focuses on the claims division of the company.
-The company transacts business across a diverse spectrum of businesses in the SME field such as leisure, wholesale, manufacture, tradesmen and property owners.
+The company transacts business across a wide spectrum of businesses in the SME field such as leisure, wholesale, manufacture, tradesmen and property owners.
 It offers covers for material damage and business interruption, motor, liability and professional risks.
+It also provides some personal lines insurances.
 The underwriters and claims team are located in London.
 The company has a strategic objective to grow organically by 20% over the next three to five years.

-To manage the claims costs the company employs a team of experienced, cross-skilled claims professionals who can work effectively across risk and cover profiles.
-Current claims staff numbers meet current business needs.
-Most claims staff have been recruited from the claims departments of other insurers as opposed to trained up internally.
-Certain functions are outsourced as detailed later.
+To manage the claims costs the company employs a team of experienced, cross-skilled claims professionals who can work effectively across risk and cover profiles, using the claims department information technology (IT) system.
+Current claims staff numbers meet the current business needs.
+Most claims staff have been recruited from the claims departments of other insurers, as opposed to trained up internally.
+Certain functions are outsourced, as detailed later.
 Such outsourcing at present relates to more traditional claims type functions.